 We can exist thanks to compensation from advertising including affiliate links.
 Learn more ›

-White Mountains – Where to stay in New Hampshire for the best of nature
+White Mountains – Where to stay for the best of nature

 Conquering the first spot on many New Hampshire bucket lists, the White Mountains prominently rises towards New England‘s blue sky.
 Welcome to the truly great outdoors.

 Start with the mighty peaks — you never run out of them here.
 If you want to climb the tallest of them all, make acquaintance with Mount Washington, measuring 6,288 jaw-dropping feet (1,917 m).

 Then, after chasing all the summits you want, continue with treasures hidden in the dense forests below.

 Franconia Notch State Park is home to a one-of-a-kind gorge, The Flume.
 A storybook location, the 2-mile (3.2 km) Flume Trail unveils moss-covered granite walls, cascading waterfalls and two picturesque covered bridges.